bitquery/streaming-data-platform-docs/docs/evm/transfers.md

   - `Receiver`: Returns the address of the token receiver.
   - `Sender`: Returns the address of the token sender.
   - `Success`: Returns a Boolean value indicating whether the token transfer was successful.
-  - `Type`: Returns the type of token transfer. e.g call.
+  - `Type`: Returns the type of token transfer. e.g. call.